Meet the Top 101 in Crypto

 Is Solana a Good Investment?

-The ecosystem keeps growing, also thanks to the integration of new players like PYUSD, and this may be a positive catalyst for the SOL price.
+Thanks to the integration of new players like PYUSD, the ecosystem keeps growing, which may be a positive catalyst for the SOL price.

 On the other hand, SOL has fallen since peaking in November 2024, and we don’t know whether or not if or when it can reach a new all-time high.